ccbiozhaw/MLevo/README.md

 # License

-this project is under the MIT licence
+this project is covered under the MIT licence